Works updates

 Construction of new buildings on the Headington Hill site

 Oxford Brookes received planning permission in June 2022 for two new buildings on the Headington Hill site.
-The new teaching and workshop buildings we are constructing will help to transform STEM and creative industries activity.
-The cutting-edge, sustainable spaces will allow our students, staff and researchers to flourish, boost local collaboration and meet the needs of business.
+The new teaching and workshop buildings we are constructing will be cutting-edge, sustainable spaces will allow our students, staff and researchers to flourish, boost local collaboration, and meet the needs of business.

-We currently expect the buildings to open their doors for the 2024/25 academic year.
+The buildings will open their doors in the 2024/25 academic year.

 Further information on the development can be found on the project's dedicated webpage where you can view a CGI fly-through video of the new buildings.